 What information is stored at Companies House?

-An incredible amount of corporate information is stored at Companies House – in 2018 alone, the company register peaked at 4.1 million companies.
-By ensuring the data on this register is as complete and reliable as possible, Companies House endeavours to maintain a culture of corporate transparency in the UK.
+An incredible amount of corporate information is stored at Companies House.
+In 2018 alone, the company register peaked at 4.1 million companies.
+By ensuring that data on this register is as complete and reliable as possible, the Registrar endeavours to maintain a culture of corporate transparency in the UK.

-The information and statistics available are used extensively by members of the public, businesses, public bodies and government.
+The information and statistics available are used extensively by members of the public, businesses, public bodies, and other government departments and agencies.

-Once a company is incorporated, either directly with Companies House or through an online company formation agent, the business must provide a number of details for the register, update Companies House of any changes after incorporation, and file certain documents each year.
+Once a company is incorporated, either directly with the Registrar or through an online company formation agent, the business must provide a number of details for the register, update Companies House of any changes after incorporation, and file certain documents each year.
 The information stored at Companies House includes:

 - Date of company incorporation